-GFIA owns three V-Quip tow behind Mobile Collection Units (MCU), a T750 and two T1800s.
-All three pieces of equipment are expected to be used during the 2016-2017 deicing season to collect spent deicing fluid in the aircraft deicing locations.
-The MCUs are operated with an emphasis on collecting high-strength aircraft deicing runoff.
+GFIA owns three V-Quip tow behind Mobile Collection Units (MCU): a T750 and two T1800s.
+All three pieces of equipment are expected to be used during the 2022-2023 deicing season to collect spent ADF in the aircraft deicing locations.
+The MCUs are operated with an emphasis on collecting high-strength ADF runoff.